Mercyfulll/TaxNews-API/README.md

-# Project: Web Scraper for Tax News
+#  Web Scraper for Tax News

 ## Description
 This project is a web scraper built using Node.js and Express.js to fetch articles related to "tax" from various news websites.
 It utilizes Axios for HTTP requests and Cheerio for web scraping.